Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 # Java-Machine-Learning
 Simple machine learning library for Java.
 The library is mainly for educational purposes, and it is way too slow to be used on actual projects.
+If you want to download the compiled `.jar` file and include it to your own project, click [here](JavaMachineLearning.jar).

 This library recently got an overhaul that fixed many bugs and uses vectorized operations with a built-in tensor class, among many other features.
 The source code was also organized and comments were added.

-## Features:
+## Features
 - Feed-forward layers
   - Fully connected
   - Convolutional (2D convolution on 3D inputs with 4D weights)